colecathcart/Online-grocery-project/README.md

 # Online Grocery Store Project
-A simple React webapp demonstrating the practical use of a MySQL database
+A simple React webapp demonstrating the practical use of a MySQL database.

 RUN INSTRUCTIONS: